Small bit sets

 SmallBitSet{U}([iter])

-SmallBitSet([iter])SmallBitSet{U} is an immutable set that can hold integers between 1 and the bit length of U. Called without an argument, it returns an empty set.
+SmallBitSet([iter])SmallBitSet{U} is an immutable set that can hold integers between 1 and the bit length of U. The argument iter can be any iterator giving such values.
 If U is omitted, then UInt is taken.
+Called without an argument, the constructor returns an empty set.

 All non-mutating functions for sets are supported.
 The non-mutating analogs push, pop and delete of the corresponding !-functions are also provided.